20 June 2022 | Position

 The Green Deal has many starting points at once.
 Given the complexity and manifold interactions, it is important to pay attention to consistency and feasibility of the goals while prioritising and regularly reviewing them.
 Furthermore, conflicting goals must be resolved.

-In view of the economic impacts of the corona pandemic, new burdens from the Green Deal should be avoided as far as possible and the industrial policy should give more backing to the economy.
-Only a strong industry can successfully support the Green Deal and accompany it.
-In particular, the trans-formation efforts of the chemical-pharmaceutical industry require a planning basis that is stable, scientifically founded and legally sound in the long term.
+In view of the geopolitical impacts of the war in Ukraine, new burdens from the Green Deal should be avoided as far as possible and the industrial policy should give more backing to the economy.
+Only a strong industry can support the Green Deal and accompany it.
+In particular, the trans¬formation efforts of the chemical-pharmaceutical industry require a safe energy supply and a planning basis that is stable, scientifically founded and legally sound in the long term.

 The ambitious goals of the Green Deal are best achieved with a small number of well-coordinated regulations that are open to different technologies, internationally integrated and non-bureaucratic.
 The effective implementation of the “one-in one-out” principle can reduce unnecessary bureaucracy by compensating for new burdens through equivalent burden-easing in the same policy area.
 For the transformation to succeed, planning and approval procedures must be rapid.